lazy-ocean/lazy-ocean/_bits/bits.md

 ---
 concert: "Still Woozy"
 movie: "Drive My Car"
-album: "CHROMAKOPIA by Tyler, the Creator"
+album: "GNX by Kendrick Lamar"
-book: "Stay True by Hua Hsu"
+book: "The Library at Mount Char by Scott Hawkins"
-podcast: "Radio Naukowe"
+podcast: "Dead to Me"
 ---